China

 - Those facilities that have been exporting raw pork products and pork fat under HS code 020910 prior to March 17, 2020 may continue to export eligible product on inventory produced prior to March 17, 2020.

-- Poultry and poultry products, excluding those listed in the Ineligible Section B below.
+- Poultry and poultry products, excluding those listed in the Ineligible Section below.

-- Beef and beef products excluding those in the Ineligible Section B below.
+- Beef and beef products excluding those in the Ineligible Section below.

 NOTE: Exporters should be aware that China has a zero tolerance for ractopamine in beef products.
-Currently, establishments may be suspended for initial ractopamine findings, during testing upon arrival. *- Effective March 17, 2020, beef and beef products from cattle of any age slaughtered, further processed, and certified in facilities that has been added to the GACC website are eligible to export.
+Currently, establishments may be suspended for initial ractopamine findings, during testing upon the product’s arrival in China.- Effective March 17, 2020, beef and beef products from cattle of any age slaughtered, further processed, and certified in facilities that have been added to the GACC website are eligible to export.

 - Deboned beef, bone-in beef including heart, kidney, liver, omasum, tendons, outside skirt, inside skirt, hanging tender, oxtails, beef bones, feet, cheek meat, head meat, oxlips, backstrap, tunic tissue, ground beef (made strictly in conformance with FSIS regulations excluding weasand meat), and tongues from cattle that are less than 30 months of age produced between May 24, 2017 and March 17, 2020 and prepared in establishments that participated in USDA, AMS Export Verification Program for Bovine for the People’s Republic of China.